 - Dairy: Baby can have whole milk at 12 months and soft cheeses after 12 months

-Getting Baby a variety of nutritious foods is important – but he has to be physically and mentally ready to eat different foods, too.
-It’s great if you can get familiar with the kinds of foods that Baby will be able to eat at different ages, so that you’re prepared to help him move one step closer towards eating adult foods!
+Getting Baby a variety of nutritious foods is important – but she has to be physically and mentally ready to eat different foods, too.
+It’s great if you can get familiar with the kinds of foods that Baby will be able to eat at different ages, so that you’re prepared to help her move one step closer towards eating adult foods!